 Ohio State University, PhD Physics

-Arash Mafi is an Associate Professor of Physics and Astronomy and a member of the Center for High Technology Materials (CHTM) at the University of New Mexico.
+Arash Mafi is a Professor of Physics and Astronomy and a member of the Center for High Technology Materials (CHTM) at the University of New Mexico.

 He received his undergraduate degree in Physics from Sharif University of Technology, and his master's and Ph.D. degrees in Physics from The Ohio State University.